e1r0nd/tranings-and-experiments/FLEX-test-task--react-login/Readme.md

 # Notes

 - Task Description has incorrect endpoints
+- Error text: `Username "asd" is already taken` is good for UX but is bad for security - it's an opportunity for bruteforce attack.
 - Achieved Lighthouse results:
   - Performance 100%
   - PWA 46% (out of scope)